kevinvh1995/Piano3/hardware/README.md

 The PS/2 keyboard interface shield is designed with reproduction in mind.
 Component selection was made to allow a introduction to working with SMD components an doldering of those.
 Therefore 1206 sized components are used in the design to introduce to SMD and regular trough-hole components.

 The shield delivers:
- - PS/2 compatible interface to the FPGA on teh DE10-Lite board.
+ - PS/2 compatible interface to the FPGA on the DE10-Lite board.
 Any PS/2 compatible keyboard can be connected to the shield.
  - Loudspeaker to make tones of the VHDL-piano audible.

 ### USB-keyboards